-The nurse practices with compassion and respect for the inherent dignity, worth, and unique attributes of every person.
+The nurse practices with compassion and respect for every person's inherent dignity, worth, and unique attributes.

-The nurse's primary commitment is to the patient, whether an individual, family, group, community or population.
+The nurse's primary commitment is to the patient, whether an individual, family, group, community, or population.

-The nurse promotes, advocates for, and protects the rights, health and safety of the patient.
+The nurse promotes, advocates for, and protects the patient's rights, health, and safety.

-The nurse has authority, accountability, and responsibility for nursing practice; makes decisions; and takes action consistent with the obligation to promote health and to provide optimal care.
+The nurse has authority, accountability, and responsibility for nursing practice; makes decisions; and takes action consistent with the obligation to promote health and provide optimal care.